 SPECIAL-OPS GEAR DRYERS

 By allowing for inverted drying, Ram Air’s T4-IHT Special-Ops Gear Dryers are able to dry hazmat, immersion (survival or gumby suits), CBRN/Multi-threat suits, and ice-rescue suits that standard gear dryers cannot accommodate.
-Additionally, the T4-IHT dries standard bunker gear and accessories.
+Additionally, the T4-IHT gear dryer dries standard bunker gear and accessories.
 Adjustable to any size gear, it dries quickly and efficiently without turning gear inside out and causing damage to the gear.

 The State of Washington, Department of Labor & Industries, Safety & Heasth Investment Projects recently released this guide for reducing firefighter risk of exposures to carcinogens.
 Download the document